-For the Brokerage Firm, the gap at the month-end of December 2018 was zero, considering that the available-for-sale securities position of the Brokerage Firm was \$0, therefore, at the month-end of December 2018 the Brokerage Firm does not present any position in available-for-sale securities.
+For the Brokerage Firm, the gap at the month-end of December 2019 was zero, considering that the available-for-sale securities position of the Brokerage Firm was \$0, therefore, at the month-end of December 2019 the Brokerage Firm does not present any position in available-for-sale securities.

 Interest rate risk arises as a result of funding activities, placement and investment of the Brokerage Firm and is derived from the uncertainty in earnings and/or value of the portfolio as a result of changes in interest rates, and occurs when there are mismatches (gaps) in the review of assets and liabilities with contractual maturity or subject to rate revision within a specified period, or else, when there are different reference rates for assets and liabilities.
-It materializes before to a change in interest rates such as a variance in financial margin.

 Indicators such as sensitivity of economic value and margin sensitivity are used to measure interest rate risk.
 To calculate such indicators, repricing gaps are used, built based on reference rates of assets and liabilities.
 In the case of fixed rate positions the indicators are modeled according to contractual amortizations and maturities, while positions referenced to a floating rate are modeled according to their next repricing date.
-The methodology for calculating the indicators considered assumptions of stability of demand deposits and prepaid mortgages.
-The first is an analysis of crops while the second considers credit recency segmentation to assign it a prepaid rate.

-Both the sensitivity of Economic Value and the margin sensitivity contemplate an impact of ± 100 base points (bp) on interest rates and considers the maximum loss expected by currency.
-This measurement is taken weekly and reported to the members of the Assets and Liabilities Committee, the Risk Committee and the Board of Directors in their respective sessions.
+Both the sensitivity of Economic Value and the margin sensitivity contemplate an impact of ± 100 base points (bp) on interest rates and considers the maximum loss expected by currency

-The sensitivity of the Economic Value incorporates the impact of change in interest rates on total expected cash flows in a window of 20 years and provides a measure of long-term impact of these variations, while the time window to estimate margin sensitivity is 12 months.
+The sensitivity of the Economic Value incorporates the impact of change in interest rates on total expected cash flows and provides a measure of long-term impact of these variations, while the time window to estimate margin sensitivity is 12 months.